 One of her colleagues was Joan Clarke, who was talent-spotted while studying mathematics at Cambridge.
 She would later become engaged to the most famous codebreaker of all, Alan Turing, and was portrayed by Keira Knightley in the film The Imitation Game.

-The countless other women of World War – from caterers to codebreakers – may not enjoy the same historical limelight.
-But their stories can still be discovered by searching on Ancestry to discover how your own family members might have made a difference during the Battle of Britain, and in the turbulent years that followed.
+The countless other women of World War – from caterers to codebreakers – may not enjoy the same historical limelight but their contribution was invaluable in our country's time of need during the Battle of Britain, and in the turbulent years that followed.